Siennica, Mińsk County

-The village has a population of 2,600.

-Historical overview
+History

 The village was first mentioned in early 15th century as Szenic.
-In 1526 Princess Anna founded the town of Janów at the site of Siennica.
+In 1526 Duchess Anna of Masovia founded the town of Janów at the site of Siennica.
+It was granted Chełmno rights by Anna, confirmed by King Sigismund I the Old in 1527.
 Two years later, a Catholic parish was established there.
 Notably, in 1564 the town returned to its old name according to census.
 In 1577 a new church was built with larch bales in place of an old one.
+A chapel was built next to the church, where members of the local noble Siennicki family were buried.
 A second church was constructed in 1693–1698, augmented by the construction of a monastery and church of Blessed Virgin Mary in 1749–1760.

-In 1864 the Russian imperial authorities liquidated the monastery (for more details see: Anti-Polish sentiment); nevertheless, two years later a theological college was founded there by the Catholics.
+In 1815, it fell to the Russian Partition of Poland.
+In 1864 the Russian imperial authorities liquidated the monastery as part of their anti-Polish repressions after the unsuccessful Polish January Uprising; nevertheless, two years later a theological college was founded there by the Catholics.
 In 1869 Siennica lost its civic rights by a Tsarist decree.
+After World War I, in 1918, Poland regained independence and control of Siennica.

-On September 13, 1939, Nazi German troops entered Siennica and burned it down.
+On 13 September 1939, Nazi German troops entered Siennica and burned it down.
 Following Operation Barbarossa they deported about 700 Jewish residents of town to extermination camps.

-The Red Army arrived on July 30, 1944, and in the course of action burned down the monastery church.
+The Red Army arrived on 30 July 1944, and in the course of action burned down the monastery church.

+On 1 January 2024, Siennica regained its civic rights.